Event

 Hours - instead of specifying the time, you can select the hours and minutes at which the event will start, or set multiple start times for the event.
 To configure, press the [...] button.

-Hours - To run the event at different minutes of the hour, the minutes are listed separated by commas, for example: 15, 35, 55 - the event will run at the selected hours, at the 13th, 35th and 55th minute of each hour.
+Hours - To run the event at different minutes of the hour, the minutes are listed separated by commas; for example, 15, 35, 55 - the event will run at the selected hours at the 13th, 35th, and 55th minutes of each hour.

-Week days: Specify the days of week for launching an event.
-This option lets you make a schedule for the whole week.
+Days of the week: Specify the days of week for launching an event.
+This option lets you schedule the whole week.

-Weeks: sets the number of the day of the week of the month when the assignment should come out.
-For example, if "2nd" and "Last" are activated and Sunday is set under Week days, the assignment will come out on the second and last Sundays of the month.
+Weeks: sets the number of the week of the month when the event will run.
+For example, if "2nd" and "Last" are activated, and Sunday is set under Days of the week, the event will run on the second and last Sundays of the month.

 An event can also be started by a DTMF signal.
 For more information, please refer to this topic.